rabdumalikov/eswitch_v5/doc/index.md

 **Full example**: [Floating point comparison](@ref example-floating-point-comparison)

 @note
-- An intermediate class should be used all the time( not only for primitives due to compiler restrictions ), otherwise it won't be possible for compiler to find custom `operator`( unless this `operator` will be defined before `#include <eswitch_v5.hpp>`, only then intermediate class won't be needed ).
+- An intermediate class should be used all the time (not only for primitives due to compiler restrictions), otherwise it won't be possible for compiler to find custom `operator` (unless this `operator` will be defined before `#include <eswitch_v5.hpp>`, only then intermediate class won't be needed).

-- Also example below demonstrate if certain value should be returned from custom `operator` and transferred to `Case` as [input parameter](#syntax), then the value should be wrapped into `std::optional`.
+- Also the example below demonstrate if a certain value should be returned from custom `operator` and transferred to `Case` as [input parameter](#syntax), then the value should be wrapped into `std::optional`.

 **Example:** [Value and Type transferring](@ref example-value-and-type-transferring)